-This article’s goal is to explain how the GraalVM could be running CoBOL on pretty much any platform.
+This article’s goal is to explain how the GraalVM could be running CoBOL on pretty much any platform without package manager, only with the GraalVM and its LLVM package.
 IT departments, mainly in financial institutions and governments are desperately seeking CoBOL and mainframe experts but the lack of training course and the repelling Z/OS TSO environment are not encouraging vocations.
 Another major issue with those technologies resides in the costs of mainframe licenses.
-I think, hope, both could be solved developing CoBOL in modern environments.
+I think, hope, both could be solved porting existing CoBOL in modern environments.
 In case you don’t know, rewriting the code and just shutting down the mainframes is not an option, see this great article.

-Let use the Mandelbrot set implemented in CoBOL in our example, see
+Let’s use the Mandelbrot set implemented in CoBOL as an example, see mandelbrotset.cbl:

 identification division. program-id.
 MandelbrotSet. data division. working-storage section.
 01 ResolutionX constant 240.
 01 ResolutionY constant 100.
 01 RealPlaneMin constant -2.5.
 01 RealPlaneMax constant 0.8.
 01 ImaginaryPlaneMin constant -1.25.
 01 ImaginaryPlaneMax constant 1.25.
 01 ProportionalX pic S99V9(16) usage comp-5 value zeros.
 01 ProportionalY pic S99V9(16) usage comp-5 value zeros.
 01 IterationsMax constant 60.
 01 Threshold constant 10000.
 01 ScreenX pic 999 usage comp-5.
 01 ScreenY pic 999 usage comp-5.
 01 MathPlaneX pic S99V9(16) usage comp-5.
 01 MathPlaneY pic S99V9(16) usage comp-5.
 01 PointX pic S9(7)V9(8) usage comp-5.
 01 PointY pic S9(7)V9(8) usage comp-5.
 01 XSquared pic S9(10)V9(8) usage comp-5.
 01 YSquared pic S9(10)V9(8) usage comp-5.
 01 Iteration pic 999 value zero.
 01 TempVar pic S9(5)V9(8) usage comp-5. procedure division. compute ProportionalX = (RealPlaneMax - RealPlaneMin) / (ResolutionX - 1) compute ProportionalY = (ImaginaryPlaneMax - ImaginaryPlaneMin) / (ResolutionY - 1) perform varying ScreenY from 0 by 1 until ScreenY is equal to ResolutionY compute MathPlaneY = ImaginaryPlaneMin + (ProportionalY * ScreenY) perform varying ScreenX from 0 by 1 until ScreenX is equal to ResolutionX compute MathPlaneX = RealPlaneMin + (ProportionalX * ScreenX) move zero to PointX move zero to PointY multiply PointX by PointX giving XSquared multiply PointY by PointY giving YSquared perform with test after varying Iteration from 0 by 1 until Iteration >= IterationsMax or XSquared + YSquared >= Threshold compute TempVar = XSquared - YSquared + MathPlaneX compute PointY = 2 * PointX * PointY + MathPlaneY move TempVar to PointX compute XSquared = PointX * PointX compute YSquared = PointY * PointY end-perform if Iteration is equal to IterationsMax display "*" with no advancing else display " " with no advancing end-if end-perform display " " end-perform stop run. end program MandelbrotSet.